atomicdata-dev/atomic-data-browser/CONTRIBUTE.md

 ## Publishing

+- Check the [changelog](changelog.md), make sure the headers are correct
 - `yarn lint-fix`
 - `yarn build` to build typescript files (don't skip this!)
 - `yarn test` (don't you publish a broken build!), make sure `atomic-server` is running on `localhost`.